fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

 .. important::

+   UPDATED!
 This is the first **mandatory** lab session.
 Organize yourself by groups of 2 to 3 students and write a short report, summarizing your answers.
 Here are some guidelines:

    - Justify every answer, especially calculations.
    - Do *not* exceed *8 pages*
    - Do *not* attach a zip of your Java project

-   Submit your report, as a **PDF** file, on Blackboard by **Wednesday September 20, 2023 at 13:00** at the latest.
+   Submit your report, as a **PDF** file, on Blackboard by **Friday September 22, 2023 at 23:30** at the latest.

 Dynamic Arrays in Java